dotnet/runtime/src/setup/README.md

-.NET Core Runtime & host setup repo
+.NET Core Runtime & Host Setup Repo
 ===================================

 This repo contains the code to build the .NET Core runtime, libraries and shared host (`dotnet`) installers for